RotemMayo/NAF/README.md

 # NAF ML4Jets HUJI

 This is not the original NAF Repo!
 All credit for the orignal architecture goes to https://github.com/CW-Huang.

 ## Original docs

-Experiments for the Neural Autoregressive Flows paper
+Experiments for the Neural Autoregressive Flows paper: https://arxiv.org/abs/1804.00779

 This repo depends on another library for pytorch modules: https://github.com/CW-Huang/torchkit